muktadeshpande2/Basil-N-Coconut/README.md

 To run this project locally :

-1. Clone the project folder from the repository.
+1. Download the project folder from the repository.
 2. Open the Terminal or the Command Line Interface inside the downloaded project folder.
 3. Type the command : npm start